 How earnings recession differs from related concepts

-It is also different from earnings revisions.
-Revisions describe how analysts change forward expectations as new information alters assumptions about revenue, margins, costs, and demand.
+It is also not the same as earnings revisions.
+Revisions describe changes in forward expectations as analysts adjust revenue, margin, cost, and demand assumptions.
 An earnings recession refers to the underlying condition of aggregate profits.
-Revisions may lead that condition, lag it, or intensify during it, but they remain part of the expectation layer rather than the profit condition itself.
+Revisions may lead it, confirm it, or intensify during it, but they belong to the expectation layer rather than the realized profit condition itself.

 Where earnings recession sits in the macro cycle